AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Results

 \subsection{Qualitative Analysis}

 From Figure \ref{FIG:SpaceAgent_task_1_case}, although the 3D-LLM \cite{Hong20233DLLMIT} encodes the 3D environment and perceives its surroundings, it demonstrates limited generalization due to insufficient training on outdoor 3D urban data.
 When confronted with a 3D urban scene, the output of 3D-LLM\cite{Hong20233DLLMIT} resembles a description of an indoor environment, leading to significant hallucinations.
 The findings indicate that the performance of these 2D visual-language models surpasses that of 3D-LLM \cite{Hong20233DLLMIT}.
 This superiority can be attributed to the greater number of training image-text pairs available for the 2D visual-language models, which enhances their generalization capabilities.
 Furthermore, they deliver more accurate descriptions based on egocentric view images of urban settings.
 However, instances of hallucinations persist, such as the erroneous description of a fire hydrant in front of a building with windows in instructblip-vicuna-7b \cite{Dai2023InstructBLIPTG}, despite the absence of a fire hydrant in the image.
 Similarly, llama-adapter-v2-7B \cite{Gao2023LLaMAAdapterVP} inaccurately describes an individual walking in the distance, even though no person is present in the image.
+By contrast, SkyAgent’s results align best with the ground truth: the road ahead branches to the left and right; on the right is a low-rise red rectangular building, behind in the distance is a low-rise pink rectangular building, and on the left is a low-rise blue rectangular building.
+At the same time, it does not mischaracterize the outdoor scene as an indoor one like 3D‑LLM does.